iaaron-xyz/fullstack-open-submissions/README.md

 # fullstack-open-submissions

-This repository contain all my ecercises submissions for parts 0 to 7
+This repository contains all the solutions to the exercises of parts 0 to 7 of the [Full Stack open](https://fullstackopen.com/) course.